nlef/moonraker-telegram-bot/README.md

 ./install.sh
 ```

-Then edit your config (application.conf) using fluidd web interface or some other way
+Then edit your config (telegram.conf) using fluidd web interface or some other way

 ### Configuration
 Some tips to set up your telegram bot.